Paul Gascoigne: Later career

-Gascoigne finished the 2001–02 season with Stan Ternent's Burnley, where he made six First Division appearances.
-The club narrowly missed out on the play-offs, and he left Turf Moor after only two months.
-In 2002, he was inducted to the National Football Museum, being described as "the most naturally gifted English midfielder of his generation".
+George Reynolds made an attempt to bring Gascoigne to Darlington, at that time playing in the Third Division, but talks broke down, and Gascoigne finished the 2001–02 season with Stan Ternent's Burnley.
+Gascoigne made six First Division appearances for Burnley.
+The club narrowly missed out on the play-offs, and he left Turf Moor after two months.
+In 2002, he was inducted into the National Football Museum, being described as "the most naturally gifted English midfielder of his generation".
 Fellow England midfielder Paul Ince said that Gascoigne was "the best player I've ever played with ... he had everything.
 He was amazing."

 In the summer of 2002, Gascoigne went on trial with Major League Soccer club D.C.
-United, but rejected a contract.
-First Division club Gillingham also made enquiries and Gascoigne had an unsuccessful trial with the club.
+United but rejected a contract.
+First Division club Gillingham also made enquiries, and Gascoigne had an unsuccessful trial with the club.
 In February 2003, he signed a nine-month contract with China League One club Gansu Tianma in both a playing and coaching role.
 Gascoigne scored in his first match in China, and in total scored two goals in four league games but his mental state meant that he had to return to the United States for treatment against drink and depression in April, and he never returned despite the club ordering him to do so.

 In October 2003, Gascoigne was offered an opportunity to train with Wolverhampton Wanderers.
 However a month later Wolves rejected the option on providing Gascoigne a contract.

-In July 2004, Gascoigne was signed as player-coach by League Two side Boston United, and upon signing spoke of his coaching aspirations, saying that "I can become a great coach and a great manager".
-Gascoigne left Boston after he made five appearances in a three-month spell, citing professional reasons including his coaching career.
+In July 2004, after proving his fitness in pre-season with Radcliffe Borough.
+Gascoigne was signed as player-coach by League Two side Boston United.
+Upon signing he spoke of his coaching aspirations, saying that "I can become a great coach and a great manager".
+Gascoigne left Boston after he made five appearances in three months, citing professional reasons including his coaching career.
 Former Rangers teammate Graham Roberts made an unsuccessful attempt to sign Gascoigne as a player-coach at Clyde in 2005.